Some remarks on Folkman graphs for triangles: Introduction

 \begin{theorem} There exists a prime power $q_0$ such that the following holds.
 For all prime powers $q \geq q_0$, one may delete a subset of edges of $H_q$ to make it $K_4$-free, but preserve the property that any two-coloring of the remaining edges yields a monochromatic $K_3$. \end{theorem}

 The bound on $f(2,3,4)$ given by Theorem~\ref{thm: main-2} is quite poor, roughly $2^{280}$.
-However, we believe a simple modification to the approach could yield more reasonable bounds---see Section~\ref{section: quantitative-aspects} for more details.\\
+However, in light of these results, it seems plausible that $H_3$ contains a genuine Folkman graph as a proper subgraph.\\

-{\bf Organization.} The remainder of the paper is organized as follows: in Section~\ref{section: unital}, we define the graphs $H_q$ and highlight the properties that we will need; in Section~\ref{section: proof of Thm 1}, we prove Theorem~\ref{thm: main-1}, and in Section~\ref{section: proof of Thm 2}, we prove Theorem~\ref{thm: main-2}; and finally, in Section~\ref{section: conclusion}, we offer concluding remarks and discuss some open problems.
+{\bf Organization.} The remainder of the paper is organized as follows: in Section~\ref{section: unital}, we define the graphs $H_q$ and highlight the properties that we will need; in Section~\ref{section: proof of Thm 1}, we prove Theorem~\ref{thm: main-1} for $q \geq 4$, and in Section~\ref{section: proof of Thm 2}, we prove Theorem~\ref{thm: main-2}; in Section~\ref{section: conclusion}, we offer concluding remarks and discuss some open problems; and finally, in the Appendix, we include the details of our computational proof of the $q=3$ case of Theorem~\ref{thm: main-1}.